 The protocol was published in BMJ Open14 and was registered with ClinicalTrials.gov (reg. no NCT05417243).
 Amendments to the protocol after publication were determined by the core research group and updated on ClinicalTrials.gov.

-The final anonymized dataset and code for analysis are released publicly.
+The final anonymised dataset and code for analysis are released publicly.
 Authorship follows the International Committee of Medical Journal Editors (ICMJE) guidelines.

 Results